desb-p/SciFiUI/README.md

 A message "Welcome Human...Accessing Data" will move from side to side.
 An if statement was created in order for the message to disappear and reappear back on the screen.

+The images used are loaded in set up in the UI class as well as the four bottons.
+The audio file is also loaded and initialised in the UI class.
+It is then declared to be played in the buttons section.

 # What I am most proud of in the assignment

 # Markdown Tutorial